 Because we cannot place holds on any pets, if you do find the perfect addition to your family during your adoption appointment, we ask that you plan to take your new pet home with you then.
 We sell carriers, leashes and collars in our Adoption Center, or you can bring your own.

 If you make an appointment and find out the pet you’ve met with isn’t right for you, or you need more time to think about it, you are not obligated to take the pet home.
-However, keep in mind that we are unable to place a hold, especially if it’s a highly-sought after pet, like a kitten or a puppy.
+However, we cannot place holds and adoptions are first-come, first-served.